 Because urine output does not provide a minute-to-minute indication, measures of preload may be helpful in guiding fluid resuscitation for critically ill patients.
 Central venous pressure (CVP) is the mean pressure in the superior vena cava, reflecting right ventricular end-diastolic pressure or preload.
 Normal CVP ranges from 2 to 7 mm Hg (3 to 9 cm H2O).
 A sick or injured patient with a CVP < 3 mm Hg is presumed to be volume depleted and may be given fluids with relative safety.
 When the CVP is within the normal range, volume depletion cannot be excluded, and the response to 100- to 200-mL fluid boluses should be assessed; a modest increase in CVP in response to fluid generally indicates hypovolemia.
 An increase of > 3 to 5 mm Hg in response to a 100-mL fluid bolus suggests limited cardiac reserve.
 A CVP > 12 to 15 mm Hg casts doubt on hypovolemia as the sole etiology of hypoperfusion, and fluid administration risks fluid overload.

-Because CVP may be unreliable in assessing volume status or left ventricular function, pulmonary artery catheterization (see Approach to the Critically Ill Patient: Pulmonary Artery Catheter Monitoring) may be considered for diagnosis or for more precise titration of fluid therapy if there is no cardiovascular improvement after initial therapy.
+Because CVP may be unreliable in assessing volume status or left ventricular function, pulmonary artery catheterization (see Pulmonary Artery Catheter Monitoring) may be considered for diagnosis or for more precise titration of fluid therapy if there is no cardiovascular improvement after initial therapy.
 Care must be taken when interpreting filling pressures in patients during mechanical ventilation, particularly when positive end-expiratory pressure (PEEP) levels exceeding 10 cm H2O are being used or during respiratory distress when pleural pressures fluctuate widely.
 Measurements are made at the end of expiration, and the transducer is referenced to atrial zero levels (mid chest) and carefully calibrated.